GooglyBlox/free-numerade-videos/README.md

 2. **Self-Hosted API**: The `deployment` branch contains the API that powers the Discord bot.
 You can deploy it to Vercel using your own Numerade premium credentials:
    - Fork this repository
    - Set up a Vercel project
+   - Create a free Redis database at [Redis](https://redis.com)
    - Add your credentials as environment variables:
      ```
      NUMERADE_EMAIL=your_premium_email
      NUMERADE_PASSWORD=your_premium_password
+     REDIS_URL=redis://default:your_redis_password@your_redis_endpoint:port
      ```
+   - To find your Redis URL:
+     1. Go to your database in Redis Cloud
+     2. Copy the "Public endpoint" under Configuration
+     3. Format it as: `redis://default:password@endpoint`
    - Deploy the `deployment` branch